vidjil/vidjil/doc/user.md

 Clones that are hidden (because of the "top" or because of hiding some tags) are gathered into virtual clones, shown with light gray.
 Note that selecting `color by clone` emphasizes the difference between the top clones, colored, and these virtual clones.
-Depending on the analysis configuration, these "smaller clones" are shown, in the clone list:
+Depending on the process configuration, these "smaller clones" are shown, in the clone list:

 - either *gathered by read length*, the Genescan-like plot showing the clone distribution.
-  This is the default on  default configurations on the public server,
+  This is the default on  default processes on the public server,

 - or *gathered by locus* into a unique virtual clone.